daurnimator/lua-http/interfaces/connection.md

 ### `connection:connect(timeout)` <!-- --> {#connection:connect}

 Completes the connection to the remote server using the address specified, HTTP version and any options specified in the `connection.new` constructor.
 The `connect` function will yield until the connection attempt finishes (success or failure) or until `timeout` is exceeded.
 Connecting may include DNS lookups, TLS negotiation and HTTP2 settings exchange.
 Returns `true` on success.
-On failure returns `nil` and an error message.
+On error, returns `nil`, an error message and an error number.

 ### `connection:checktls()` <!-- --> {#connection:checktls}